Share this publication

 - Entice Carnival – ‘Dare to Dream’ theme

 - K2k Alliance – ‘Greatest Show’ theme

 ▷ What are the most popular Mas Bands?

-- Tribe: This is the largest mas band at Trinidad and Tobago Carnival.
+- Tribe: This is the largest and most established mas band at Trinidad and Tobago Carnival.
 They sell out every year and they are all-inclusive.

 - Harts: Another all-inclusive mas band who were the first to put beads on a bikini.
 They are also very popular and will actually allow you to customise your costume.